Contact the author:

 Later in the spring of 2009 came the release of my novel Strange Company: An Untold Story of the American Revolution as well as a young adult novel entitled Sometimes A Warm Rain Falls.

 For more information on each of these projects, keep checking back here or click the appropriate links elsewhere on this page.
-And don’t be shy about letting me know what you think by using the comment links provided or even the email link over this column.
+And don’t be shy about letting me know what you think by using the comment links provided.

 Meanwhile, 2017 has shaped up to be one of my biggest years yet beginning with the release of Hazardous History: Real People, Real Events During the Heroic Ages of the United States and Britain.
 This book is an anthology collecting for the first time anywhere, all of my non-fiction articles that had appeared in magazines such as Military History and Wild West.
 Next, there was Movies Worth Watching: The Top Science Fiction, Horror, and Fantasy Films of All Time.
 This lavishly illustrated volume contains over 130 separate capsule reviews of genre films no fan should miss.
 Finally, the year closed out with a bang, namely the publication of my second SF novel, Scheduled for Extinction, again by the good folks at Desert Breeze.

 Which brings us to the big news I promised at the very start of this column: The release in the spring of 2018 of my first full length horror novel, Talismanic, by Rogue Phoenix Press!